Vharuck/wedding/docs/index.md

 ## Question

-**Would you rather have ShuppWerthWedding.com or wedding.nathanwerth.com?**
+Which domain would you rather use?

+-   ShuppWerthWedding.com
+-   wedding.nathanwerth.com

-I'm thinking of registering nathanwerth.com for future work, so it dovetails with that.
+I'm thinking of registering `nathanwerth.com` for future work, so it dovetails with that.
 But it's your wedding more than mine, according to our princess bride culture, so I wanted you in the name.